17 simple ways to save money on driving

 Stop petrol evaporation

-This is a depressing fact, but petrol can actually evaporate right out of the tank – believe it or not!
+This is a depressing fact, but petrol can actually evaporate right out of the tank.
+Yep.

 To prevent this from happening, ensure your petrol cap is screwed on tight.
 Also, park in the shade when possible as petrol evaporates quicker when warm.
 Bet you didn't know that!